How to Apply

 Applying to university may seem like a daunting prospect, but we are here to guide you through the process and make it as easy as possible.
 If there’s anything you’re not sure about or you have any questions, please contact us on 0330 123 2023.

-If you are a UK or EU applicant, and want to apply for one of our full-time undergraduate courses (or the MSc Social Work, or PGDip Nursing), you’ll need to apply to us through UCAS.
-If you’re an International student, you can either apply via UCAS, or apply directly to us through our application portal.
-More information can be found on our International section below.
+You can apply via UCAS if you are a UK or EU applicant, and want to apply for one of our full-time undergraduate courses (or the MSc Social Work, or PGDip Nursing).

 Ensure you complete all sections of your UCAS application fully.
 Applications are reviewed on an individual basis, and you will need to provide details of your qualifications (both completed and pending), a personal statement as to why you wish to study the course, and include a reference to support your application.